ltb-project/white-pages/docs/installation.rst

     apt install white-pages

-You can also do it manually :

-Debian package can be downloaded from this page.
-Choose the file with the .deb extension. : https://ltb-project.org/download#white-pages

-Install it:

-.. prompt:: bash #

-   dpkg -i white-pages_VERSION_all.deb

-You will maybe be asked to install dependencies before:

-.. prompt:: bash #

-   apt install apache2 php php-ldap php-gd smarty3

 CentOS / RedHat
 ---------------

-.. warning:: You may need to install first the package `php-Smarty`_ which is not in official repositories.
+.. warning:: You need to install first the package `php-Smarty`_ which is not in official repositories.

 .. _php-Smarty: https://pkgs.org/download/php-Smarty